 That’s it!
 Every time a customer responds the NPS survey, FanExam will submit an event to Intercom called

 Rated NPS FanExamwith the NPS Score and NPS Category (Promoter, Passive or Detractor).
-FanExam will also create a custom attribute called
+FanExam will also create a custom attribute (see Intercom Docs) called

 NPS_FanExamavailable directly in your filters.